 Source: Health and Disability Commissioner

-Deputy Health and Disability Commissioner Rose Wall today released a report finding a disability support service in breach of the Code of Health and Disability Services Consumers’ Rights (the Code) for failing to appropriately support staff to manage an incident with a woman in its care.
+Health and Disability Commissioner Anthony Hill today released a report finding Canterbury District Health Board in breach of the Code of Health and Disability Services Consumers’ Rights (the Code) for failures in the care provided to a man with alcoholic hepatitis.

-The full report for case 17HDC00439 is available on the HDC website.
+The full report for case 17HDC00497 is available on the HDC website.